-- Define what is considered social media and to provide guidance to psychology regulatory boards in both countries in identifying and communicating what is considered appropriate and inappropriate uses of social media and to promote consistency and clarity about this across jurisdictions, and
+- Define what is considered social media and provide guidance to psychology regulatory boards in both countries in identifying and communicating what is considered appropriate and inappropriate uses of social media and to promote consistency and clarity about this across jurisdictions, and

 - Give guidance to individual psychologists about how to apply ethical standards to the uses of the many different forms of social media.

 The development of the guidelines included reviewing the professional literature for health professions, relevant guidelines, standards, current laws, and regulations.
 Included are guidelines about confidentiality, informed consent, risk management, competence, multiple relationships, professional conduct, the security of information, personal use of social media, and regulatory board uses of social media.
 Vignettes for each of the major categories of guidelines are provided as examples of how the guidelines can be applied.
 Since the ASPPB telepsychology guidelines are aspirational rather than new mandatory standards, they allow for some latitude in how they can be applied in a wide range of circumstances.
-Given the increasing interjurisdictional nature of psychological practice and mobility of psychologists across jurisdictions during their careers, the use of a common set of social media guidelines by psychology licensing boards for judging social media uses will benefit both psychologists and regulatory boards.
+Given the increasing inter-jurisdictional nature of psychological practice and mobility of psychologists across jurisdictions during their careers, the use of a common set of social media guidelines by psychology licensing boards for judging social media uses will benefit both psychologists and regulatory boards.

 The ASPPB telepsychology guidelines, “Guidelines for the Use of Social Media by Psychologists in Practice and by Psychology Regulatory Boards,” are posted on the ASPPB website.
 In addition to the guidelines document, a 64-page whitepaper that includes background information obtained in developing the guidelines is also posted at the same location.
-Given the amount of thought and effort put into these Social media guidelines by ASPPB members, it may be helpful to note that they are publicly available for free, and useful for all healthcare professionals to consider whewn making decisions about their use of social media of all types.
+Given the amount of thought and effort put into these Social media guidelines by ASPPB members, it may be helpful to note that they are publicly available for free and useful for all healthcare professionals to consider when making decisions about their use of social media all types.

-An article titled The Development of Social Media Guidelines for Psychologists and for Regulatory Use, coauthored by Kenneth Drude and Karen Messer-Engel, describing the guidelines and the process used in creating them was recently published online by the Journal for Technology in Behavioral Science.
+An article titled The Development of Social Media Guidelines for Psychologists and for Regulatory Use, co-authored by Kenneth Drude and Karen Messer-Engel, describing the guidelines and the process used in creating them, was recently published online by the Journal for Technology in Behavioral Science.